Limit shape of perfect matchings on rail-yard graphs: Introduction

 In this paper, we investigate perfect matchings on a general class of bipartite graphs called rail-yard graph.
 This type of graphs were defined in \cite{bbccr}, and the formula to compute the partition function of pure dimer coverings on such graphs was also proved in \cite{bbccr}.
 The major goal of the paper is to study the limit shape of dimer coverings on such graphs whose left boundary conditions are given by either staircase or piecewise partitions and right boundary condition is given by an empty partition.
 Special cases of rail-yard graphs include the Aztec diamond (\cite{EKLP92a,EKLP92b,KJ05,bk}), the pyramid partition (\cite{BY09}), the steep tiling (\cite{BCC17}), the tower graph (\cite{BF15}), the contracting square-hexagon lattice (\cite{BL17,ZL18,ZL20,Li182}) and the contracting bipartite graph (\cite{ZL202}).
 Dimer coverings on rail-yard graphs are in one-to-one correspondence with sequences of partitions whose distributions are Schur processes.
 The main technique used in this paper to study limit shape of such dimer coverings is to analyze asymptotics of Schur polynomials as the size of the partition goes to infinity with general value of variables.
+The asymptotics of dimer coverings on rail-yard graphs with both the left boundary conditions and right boundary conditions given by the empty partition and modified weights were studied in \cite{LV21} by Macdonald processes.

 The organization of the paper is as follows.
 In Section \ref{sect:bk}, we define the rail-yard graph, the perfect matching and the height function, and review related technical facts.
 In Section \ref{sect:sc}, we obtain the limit shape of dimer coverings on a rail-yard graph whose left boundary condition is given by a stair case partition whose counting measure has constant density.
 We then discuss the frozen boundary in some special cases.
 The main theorems proved in this section are Theorems \ref{t33}, \ref{t38}.
 In Section \ref{sect:pw}, we obtain the limit shape of dimer coverings on a rail-yard graph whose left boundary condition is given by a piecewise partition with densities either 1 or 0.
 We then discuss the cases when the frozen boundary have multiple connected components, each of which is a cloud curve (an algebraic curve of a certain type).
 The main theorems proved in this section are Theorems \ref{t412}, \ref{t419} and \ref{t421}.
 In Section \ref{sect:AA}, we review some technical results.